younata/coz-e/src/build_log/chapter_4.md

 - 2022-08-25 - Cut fiberglass in preparation for glassing the aft side of the upper forward landing gear bulkhead (the one without hardpoints).
 - 2022-08-26 - Beveled edges of upper forward landing gear bulkhead.
 Was going to glass the aft side of this bulkhead, but ran into an issue with the new revision of the epoxy dispenser board and had to work around it.
 - 2022-08-27 - Glassed the aft side of the upper forward landing gear bulkhead.
 Also glassed the upper side of the horizontal stiffeners on the instrument panel.
+- 2022-08-28 - Pulled off the peel ply from the upper forward landing gear bulkhead & horizontal stiffeners.